bbvisual/PairTally_Benchmark/models/geco/README.md

 # GeCo - A Novel Unified Architecture for Low-Shot Counting

-This directory contains the evaluation setup for GeCo (NeurIPS 2024) on the DICTA25 dataset.
+This directory contains the evaluation setup for GeCo (NeurIPS 2024) on the PairTally dataset.

 ## Original Paper
 **A Novel Unified Architecture for Low-Shot Counting by Detection and Segmentation**